 The attendance review committee may also offer a student with excessive absences an opportunity to earn credit for a course by passing an examination.
+[See Attendance for Credit or Final Grade (All Grade Levels.]

 If a student is granted approval to take an examination for credit, the student must score at least 70 on the examination to receive credit for the course or subject.